ekedonald/Shell-Scripting/README.md

 ![calculations](./images/9.%20:calculations.png)

 ## File Backup and Timestamping
-As a DevOps Engineer backing up databases and other storage devices is one of the most common task you to carryout.
+As a DevOps Engineer backing up databases and other storage devices is one of the most common tasks you can carry out.

 This script defines the source directory paths.
 It then creates a timestamp using the current date and time, and creates a backup directory using the `cp` command with the `-r` option for recursive copying.